Last updated on December 16, 2025

 Urza, Lord High Artificer | Illustration by Grzegorz Rutkowski

-Blue commanders are legendary creature cards with blue as a part of their color identity.
-This includes mono-blue commanders like Urza, Lord High Artificer as well as multicolored commanders like Niv-Mizzet, Parun or Niv-Mizzet Reborn.
+Blue commanders are legendary creature cards (sometimes other permanent types) with blue as a part of their color identity.
+This includes mono-blue commanders like Urza, Lord High Artificer, but excludes multicolored commanders like Niv-Mizzet, Parun or Niv-Mizzet Reborn.

-This article focuses on mono-blue commanders without other colors.
 Adding other colors makes decks stronger because it accounts for the weaknesses of each color and diversifies the tools at your disposal.
-This list would overrun with multicolored commanders, and I wanted to use this to highlight what blue can do as a stand-alone color.
+This list would be overrun with multicolored commanders so I'm using this to highlight what blue can do as a stand-alone color.

-I’m looking for two things in this ranking: power, and uniqueness.
-Of course, you want strong commanders, but going for commanders with unique strategies is one of the most interesting choices you can make in Commander.
+I look for two things in this ranking: power, and uniqueness.
+You of course want strong commanders, but going for commanders with unique strategies is one of the most interesting choices you can make in Commander.
 Playing mono-color allows you to build around a unique expression of that color’s mechanics and strengths.

 Horsemanship is basically flying, except nobody plays cards with horsemanship in Commander.
 Sun Quan, Lord of Wu practically says your entire team is unblockable.
 It’s an interesting option for an aggressive mono-blue commander that wants to play to the board, which isn’t what blue typically does.

-That said, six mana for a 4/4 with so little text is expensive and could easily get blown out by a removal spell.
+That said, 6 mana for a 4/4 with so little text is expensive and could easily get blown out by a removal spell.

-Thyrx could be an interesting build-around, but it’s a bit weak.
-Only reducing the cost of your spells by isn’t a super significant mana advantage, especially since it’s so restrictive.
-It could be a commander for an X spell deck.
+Thryx is an interesting build-around, but it’s a bit weak.
+Reducing the cost of your spells by only isn’t a super significant mana advantage, especially since it’s so restrictive.
+It does make me want to build an X-spell deck, though.

-Turning noncreature artifacts into creatures is a surefire way for an artifact-based deck to win the game, and Katsumasa, the Animator lets you repeatedly turn noncreature artifacts into creatures and buff them every turn.
+Turning noncreature artifacts into creatures is a surefire way for an artifact-based deck to win the game, and Katsumasa, the Animator lets you repeatedly animate artifacts and buff them every turn.

 This could be a great commander for mono-blue vehicles.
 The main drawback is that it’s a costly, repeated mana investment to animate your artifacts each turn, though you can dodge sorcery-speed interaction on your threats.